Deployment Helper

 Container

-In a Docker environment, you would have a base image with a running PHP Webserver and from that image you would make a new image with your Shopware source code.
+In a Docker environment, you have a base image with a running PHP Webserver.
+From that image you make a new image with your Shopware source code.
 To prepare the Shopware source code, you can run shopware-cli project ci to install the dependencies and build the assets.
-And on deployment you would spawn a second container or init container, which runs the deployment helper.
-The deployment helper would set up Shopware when not, install the extensions, and run the one-time tasks.
+On deployment, you spawn a second container or init a container, which runs the Deployment Helper.
+The Deployment Helper sets up Shopware when it is not installed, installs the extensions and runs the one-time tasks.

 SFTP / Deployer

-When using SFTP or Deployer, you would clone the repository to the CI/CD server, run the shopware-cli project ci command to install the dependencies and build the assets.
-Then you would upload the source code to the server and run the deployment helper on the server.
-The deployment helper would set up Shopware when not, install the extensions, and run the one-time tasks.
+When using SFTP or Deployer, you clone the repository to the CI/CD server, run the shopware-cli project ci command to install the dependencies and build the assets.
+Then you upload the source code to the server and run the Deployment Helper on the server.
+The Deployment Helper sets up Shopware when it is not installed, installs the extensions and runs the one-time tasks.